 Turning the mower off offers the coil a shorter path, it does this by connecting a ground wire to the coil.

-When the bail lever is released or throttle lever set to stop, depending on which type you have, a brake is pressed against the flywheel and a direct ground path is given to the coil through a single wire.
+Brake Assembly – When the bail lever is released or throttle lever set to stop, depending on which type you have, a brake is pressed against the flywheel and a direct ground path is given to the coil through a switch and or single wire.

-This as you know stops the flow of volts to the spark plug.
+This as you know stops the flow of volts to the spark plug, if it’s disconnected it won’t divert voltage and so your engine won’t turn off.

 The black switch seen here with single wire push on connector is the on/off switch.